| What Causes Parents To Abuse | Effects Of Abuse (Statistics) | Protective Factors | How To Break The Cycle |

 For example, abusers have greater physiologic responses to children’s crying6.

-Those who abuse children are more likely to use coercive disciplinary methods and believe they are appropriate ways to discipline7.
+Those who abuse children are more likely to use coercive disciplinary methods and believe that harsh punishment is the only way to discipline7.

 Self-esteem and self-efficacy

-Parents who are at risk of abuse toward children tend to have lower self-esteem and self-efficacy (the belief that they have effective parenting techniques).
-They tend to experience higher levels of stress, depression, self-blame, and social isolation8.
+Parents at risk of abuse toward children tend to have low self-esteem and self-efficacy (believing they have effective parenting techniques).
+They tend to experience higher stress levels, depression, self-blame, and social isolation8.

 Lack of skills